KhemSubmee/BLDC-Motor-with-RP2040/README.md

 However, there are some drawbacks to choosing a brushless motor over brushed motor such as complex wiring, high cost for the motor's positional sensor and the motor's driver.

 The objective for this project is to create a simple close-loop position control system by using only the RP2040 and SimpleFOCMini via microPython code.
+The key point is being able to perform a field-oriented control (FOC) by using the SimpleFOCMini which can significantly lower the cost of running a BL motor.

 # Hardware used in this project: